-- (a) If the paramedics evaluation of a patient reveals that death has been present for a length of time that does not warrant attempts for resuscitation, or in the presence of a valid DNR/MOST form, the paramedic may withhold resuscitative efforts. - (b) Natural deaths may be handled by the personal physician or designee consenting to certify death.
+- (a) If the providers evaluation of a patient reveals that death has been present for a length of time that does not warrant attempts for resuscitation, or in the presence of a valid DNR/MOST form, the provider may withhold resuscitative efforts. - (b) Natural deaths may be handled by the personal physician or designee consenting to certify death.
 The personal physician or designee may authorize release of the deceased to a funeral home or medical facility morgue.
 The designee shall be an on-call physician in the same practice, physician assistant or nurse-practitioner.
 Document authorizing person's information in PCR narrative. - (c) The on-duty supervisor will be notified of all deaths where the physician doubts or declines certifying death.
 The on-duty supervisor or administrative staff will proceed to the scene.
 They will contact the local ME for authorization to complete the medical examiner's investigation, documentation and notification for all appropriate agencies. - (d) Unnatural deaths are under the jurisdiction of the local medical examiner.
-The medical examiner shall be contacted to determine the disposition of the deceased. - (e) Personnel will be authorized to move or transport any natural or unnatural death cases after receiving instructions from the physician, their designee or the medical examiner responsible for certifying death. - (f) Personnel shall attempt to get pertinent information for PCR and DOA reports. - (g) With any DOA, personnel will protect the integrity of the scene and the patient. - (h) Under no circumstances should the name of the deceased be solicited or transmitted on any radio channel.
-This should be handled by telephone or in person. - (i) Personnel will make no statements to the news media concerning deaths or their possible causes.
-All media requests should be referred to the on-duty supervisor, EMS administration or law enforcement agency. - (j) Transportation will be handled by the contracted agency through the Office of Chief Medical Examiner's Office.
-Transport can also be handled by EMS with authorization of the on-duty supervisor.
+The medical examiner shall be contacted to determine the disposition of the deceased. - (e) Personnel shall attempt to get pertinent information for PCR and DOA reports. - (f) With any DOA, personnel will protect the integrity of the scene and the patient. - (g) Under no circumstances should the name of the deceased be solicited or transmitted on any radio channel.
+This should be handled by telephone or in person. - (h) Personnel will make no statements to the news media concerning deaths or their possible causes.
+All media requests should be referred to the on-duty supervisor, EMS administration or law enforcement agency. - (i) Transportation will be handled by the contracted agency through the Office of Chief Medical Examiner's Office.
+Transport of natural deaths can also be handled by EMS with authorization of the on-duty supervisor.
 The preferred funeral home will be contacted for transportation by EMS in cases where deaths are certified by personal physicians or designee.